grayresearch/CX/CHARTER.md

 over time.
 Uniform means of CX state context access allows a CX-aware operating system to manage/save/restore any CX state context, unmodified.

 The (separate, optional) hardware interfaces simplify reuse of composable extension unit (CXU) *implementations* (e.g., RTL modules).
-They enable gluess automated composition of a DAG of CPUs and CXUs into one system.
+They enable automated composition of a DAG of CPUs and CXUs into one system.
 Each CXU implements one or more CXs.
 In response to a CX instruction, a CPU issues a CXU request, routed to the hart's selected CX's CXU, and its response is routed back to the CPU.
 The interfaces specify CXU ports and function.
 They support at least combinational, pipelined, and flow-controlled signaling.

 The extension and interfaces must fulfil these requirements: composability, conflict-freedom, decentralization, stable binaries,